sathishmscict/customizable-swipe-refresh/README.md

    <img src="https://raw.githubusercontent.com/nukc/buff/master/art/outside.gif">

    * Mode: inside

-   the refresh is [Yalantis/Phoenix](https://github.com/Yalantis/Phoenix) style
+   the sample refresh is [Yalantis/Phoenix](https://github.com/Yalantis/Phoenix) style

    if you want to use the refresh/loadmore style, you can see the sample project